Multitudes

 🙘 11:38 PM 🙚

 KRISTJAN: …so they observed that a particle could be in a state of superposition, yeah?
 A photon somehow goes through both slits.
 But if you measure… (burps)… if you measure which slit it’s going for, the superposition disappears.
 Poof!
-Just gone.
+Just like that.

 KRISTJAN: Exactly.
-Schrödinger’s cat.
+Schrö… Schrödinger’s cat.
 They call it the wave function collapse.
-A magic gnome rolling dice the moment you open the box.
+There’s a magic gnome rolling dice the moment you open the box.
 Man… what a load of crap.

 KRISTJAN: Huh?
 Oh… many worlds.
 It’s the only one that makes sense.
-No nondeterminism.
-No magic gnomes.
-No hidden variables.
+No… you know… nondeterminism.
+No magic gnomes, no hidden variables.
 A guy called Everett came up with it.
-It’s actually mainstream physics now.
+It’s actually mainstream physics now, I think.

 🙘 12:05 AM 🙚

 KRISTJAN: …and the thing is, the chemistry of our brains?
-It’s just quantum mechanics.
+It’s just quantum mechanics, right?
 Think about it!
-Every day, every minute, every second, we’re spinning off countless copies of ourselves, each just… living in its own reality.
+Every day, every minute, every second, we’re cranking out countless copies of ourselves, each just… living in its own reality.

 ERIK: Never thought of it that way.

 KRISTJAN: Right?
 Whoa, a streetlamp!
 Heh.
 The big stuff still holds, of course.
-No flying pigs in the multiverse.
+The laws of physics, no flying pigs in the multiverse.
 But small things are totally up for grabs.
 There’s a parallel reality where some part of your brain misfired.
 You hit snooze too many times, took another bus.
 Met a love of your life.
 Her name is Samantha and she’s into yoga and…

 ERIK: Ok, I get it.
 So I need to move my alarm ten minutes forward?
 Is that the takeaway here?